Upward-Spiral-Science/uhhh/docs/progress_report.md

 First, we wished to know such basic information as the average synapse count per supervoxel.
 This was found to be 125 synapses per supervoxel if all voxels were considered.
 If fully masked supervoxels were discounted, this average was found to be 140. [[source]](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Average%20Synapses%20Over%20Volume.ipynb) In other words, if a supervoxel had *any* synapses in it, expected value was ≈140.

+In order to establish a more accurate understanding, we then calculated variance, which we found to be 8463.5 if including all supervoxels, 0.0 if including only masked, and the predictably-lower 7394.1 if including only unmasked>0 [[source]](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Average%20Synapses%20Over%20Volume.ipynb).

 #### Inferential Analysis
 We now seek to understand class conditional differences within our datasets.
 From here, we will be only looking at the KKI2009 dataset.
 The covariate we are seeking to separate graphs based upon is sex.
 Firstly we must pick a feature of our graphs to test this difference under.
 As we'd looked at this feature in our exploratory analysis, we chose to use edge density as our feature.
 Running a wilcoxon test on this population, in which 22 subjects were male and 20 subjects were female, we found the following mean probabilities of edge based on class.